 Research: We gather information about your product idea and the problem it solves.
 Through brainstorming, focus groups, market research, creative concepts, experimentation, and evaluation we design your idea and make it into reality.

-Computer Aided Design and Engineering: The product design team is involved throughout the entire process to ensure your concepts are possible in both their function and manufacturability.
+Computer-Aided Design and Mechanical Design: The product design team is involved throughout the entire process to ensure your concepts are possible in both their function and manufacturability.
 We use sophisticated software to create highly accurate models and assembly parts that can be used for testing the integrity of the product.

 Product Design Guidelines